shayanshirafkan/Enhancing-SWOT-water-Classification/README.md

 # Enhancing-SWOT-water-Classification
-This package focuses on improving the SWOT water detection algorithm using machine learning techniques.
+This package focuses on improving the SWOT water detection algorithm in Lakes using machine learning techniques.
 Step-by-step implementation details are provided in the included Word document.